JustJill813/summer-chores/README.md

 Here is my explanation of how I wrote my code:
 1. Each chore function will simulate an arbitrary completion time - setTimeout()
-2. The persons gets increasingly tired and each task has a chance of failure - Math.random()
+2. The person gets increasingly tired and each task has a chance of failure - Math.random()
 3. All the functions are nested and this forms the callback sequence.
 4. If the person falls asleep the chores stop.

 To run the code:
-Open Visual Studio
+1. Open Visual Studio
-Make sure the profile of the open terminal is set to powershell In the terminal of VSC TYPE: node callbackVersion.js
+2. Make sure the profile of the open terminal is set to powershell
+3. In the terminal of VSC TYPE: node callbackVersion.js